 Subsidized Direct Loan - (Need Based) This loan requires repayment.
 In this loan, the US Department of Education will subsidize or pay the interest that accrues while you are in school, and during your grace period.
-Note that any subsidized loan that is disbursed after July 1, 2012 will not have the interest paid by the US Department of Education during your 6-month grace period.
 Check with the Financial Aid department for the current rate.